 10. Private healthcare for any occasion

-Did you know that South Africa has a private healthcare system that is actually just as good as anywhere in Europe or the US?
+Did you know South Africa has a private healthcare system that is just as good as anywhere in Europe or the US?

-Here’s a fun fact for you – countless people come to South Africa every year for plastic surgery.
+Here’s a fun fact: countless people come to South Africa every year for plastic surgery.
 You may not know this, but South Africa’s plastic surgeons are some of the best on the planet, and there’s a pretty favourable exchange rate on currency.
 So, if you ever wanted a chance to get rid of that pesky mole on your face, South Africa could help.

 If you are a fan of nature, then South Africa is definitely for you.
 The abundance of natural habitats is unique and something everybody should see at least once in their lives, but why settle for that when you could live there?

 If you like the idea of getting up close and personal with some majestic wildlife, then the many game parks across the country would be happy to help you see a lion or two.